-Students who are admitted to graduate study for the Ph.D. in Physics at Washington University generally receive a complete financial support package including a tuition scholarship that pays full tuition, together with a University Fellowship or a Teaching Assistantship that currently pays $22,830* for the 9-month academic year, or a Research Assistantship at a similar rate, or one of the Departmental Fellowships (see below for details).
+Students who are admitted to graduate study for the Ph.D. in Physics at Washington University generally receive a complete financial support package including a tuition scholarship that pays full tuition, together with a stipend for the 9-month academic year.
 Such financial support is guaranteed by the department for the first five years for students who are making satisfactory progress towards the Ph.D. degree.
 Thus, graduate study in Physics generally does not require additional student loans, working part-time, or any other outside means of support.

 University Fellowships are awarded to outstanding first-year physics graduate students.
-These fellowships provide full tuition and stipend support for Fellows during their first and fourth semesters, with no other responsibilities such as those associated with Teaching or Research Assistantships.
-In their second and third semesters students receive a Graduate Teaching Assistantship (see below).
-Support in the second year is contingent on satisfactory academic performance.
+These fellowships provide full tuition and stipend support for Fellows during their first and fourth semesters.
 Summer support may be provided by a Hughes Research Fellowship or by one of our research groups.

 Arthur Holly Compton Graduate Fellowships

 Each year the Physics Department will be able to award one Arthur Holly Compton Graduate Fellowship to a particulary outstanding first-year student.
-The Compton Fellows have no teaching duties during their first and fourth semesters and receive a substantially enhanced stipend ($35,000) during their first academic year (including summer months).
+The Compton Fellows receive a substantially enhanced stipend during their first academic year (including summer months).

 The Compton Fellowships are named for Arthur Holly Compton, who was awarded the Nobel Prize in Physics for fundamental research that he carried out on this campus while he was a Professor of Physics at Washington University.

 McDonnell Graduate Fellowships in the Space Sciences